jabranham/personal-website/_posts/2015-09-08-rmarkdown-vs-latex.md

 # LaTeX vs rmarkdown
 Ultimately, I don't view this as an either-or battle.
-Rmarkdown is very clearly easier to write in, and easier to read, especially for people who arne't used to LaTeX.
+Rmarkdown is very clearly easier to write in, and easier to read, especially for people who aren't used to LaTeX.
 For that reason, I think that rmarkdown is definitely better to write in, all else equal.

 Of course, all else isn't equal.